 The REST API allows for an even deeper level of customization than what you would get by just adding extensions.
 You can access the REST API via the settings tab.

-The SEO features offered by WordPress and their plugins (like Yoast) are a unique feature that you won’t find on every ecommerce platform.
+- SEO: The SEO features offered by WordPress and their plugins (like Yoast) are a unique feature that you won’t find on every ecommerce platform.
 Not to mention that WordPress offers one of the premier content management systems on the market.
 Regardless of which ecommerce service you are using, creating an SEO strategy for your business can pay huge dividends in terms of exposure.

 WooCommerce and Shopify are at opposite ends of the ecommerce spectrum.
 WooCommerce will provide you with the basics, but Shopify will provide you with all the bells and whistles.
-When you work with Shopify you can expect a fully integrated ecommerce solution with an abundance of features, broad customization, and 24/7 customer support.
+When you work with Shopify, you can expect a fully integrated ecommerce solution with an abundance of features, broad customization, and 24/7 customer support.

 If you’re looking for an ecommerce platform that won’t break the bank, Volusion is a good option for you.
 You can build a respectable ecommerce website on the Volusion platform that will only cost $15 per month.
 While you are limited in the number of products you can sell on Volusion (at least with the lower-tiered plans), all plans include marketing tools, sales analytics, 24/7 customer support, shipping logistics, customer and inventory management, and free integration with major ecommerce marketplaces.